-Velma Morgan is a leader with proven experience in creating and implementing policies and programs in the provincial government for over 10 years and in education for over 14 years.
+Velma Morgan is a leader with proven experience in creating and implementing policies and programs in the provincial government for over 10 years.
 Her comprehensive knowledge of government and public policy processes allows her to quickly decipher and analyze complex issues and positively contributes to a solution.

 As Chair of Operation Black Vote Canada, she is the architect of the first ever Black Community provincial leaders debate, Black Women’s Political Summit and Next Generation Political Summit.
 Velma is also involved in a myriad of community and not-for-profit associations.
 Some of her roles includes: City of Toronto Canada 150 Committee, Advisor, Jean Augustine Chair in Education, past Chair of Election Readiness, Equal Voice Toronto Chapter, former National Board Member of Equal Voice, Black Experience in Toronto Project; former Board Member of Big Brothers and Big Sisters of Toronto, several board positions in the John Brooks Community Scholarship Foundation, advisory board, Innoversity – Roadmap 2030 conference, advisor and planning committee member, GTA Political Summit, Canadian Centre for Political Leadership, and she continues to participate in election campaigns at the Municipal, Provincial and Federal levels across Ontario.

 Velma has been featured in the following publications: When Ackee meets Codfish, a special 50th anniversary publication that celebrates Jamaica Canadians and their achievements and contributions to Canada over the past 50 years, Sway, ETFO Voices, and York University’s Alumni Magazines.
 She has been a repeat speaker for ETFO “And Still I Rise” conference and Women in Politics forum.